Tomb Raider: Anniversary Controls & Gameplay Notes

 Control Pad Down

 Used alone, Lara will duck or crouch.
 (Note that she cannot draw weapons while crouching.)
-Hold Crouch and use the direction keys (left analog stick) to creep forward.
-Press Duck once to make Lara let go if she is hanging.
+Hold Crouch and use the direction keys/buttons (left analog stick) to creep forward.
+Press Crouch once to make Lara let go if she is hanging.
 If there is a handhold below, she'll grab it automatically.
 Also used in several of the combination moves described below.

 Crawl